 So let’s take it one step at a time, and start with the challenges that stand out the most among energy professionals in 2018:

 4 → 35% of respondents said that their biggest challenge is to identify the right technologies for their needs.
 28% encounter difficulties proving the ROI of their energy efficiency activities, and 21% struggle with generating and maintaining energy savings for their company.

 5 → Another challenge for energy managers is the lack integration of the energy management software (EMS) they currently use with other tools – 36% reported having this problem.
 Furthermore, 20% reported issues with manual data entry.

 At DEXMA we know how important is the compatibility of your EMS with other tools that already exist in the company.
-For this reason DEXCell Energy Manager supports as many meters, gateways and hardware sub-measurement devices as possible.
+For this reason DEXMA energy Intelligence Software supports as many meters, gateways and hardware sub-measurement devices as possible.

 To learn more about DEXGate 2 compatibility, find the complete list of DEXGate 2 compatible devices here.